-Section 13.
-Loan Guarantees and Government Retirement Plans The current Congress may not obligate a future Congress to Appropriate Funds.
-Except for the debts of the Federal Government and the pension of the President, no law shall be enacted that guarantees the repayment of any financial obligation or contingent liability.
+Section 14.
+Loan Guarantees and Government Retirement Plans

+The current Congress may not obligate a future Congress to Appropriate Funds.
+Except for the debts of the Federal and State Governments and the pension of the President or a Governor, no law shall be enacted that guarantees the repayment of any financial obligation or contingent liability.
 Any loan guarantees or contingent liability in force at the time of ratification shall expire no later than thirty years after ratification of this Constitution.